The results of the survey are used to promote archives services and their collections through Discovery and in other

 Our curated overview shows collecting by archives service and across broad areas of research.
 These include subjects like politics and military history, and areas that we have a special interest in, such as manorial records.

-Having refreshed these categories for the 2017 survey, we can also see collecting activity across themes including black and ethnic minority and LGBTQ history and track records generated by third sector charitable and philanthropic activity.
+Having refreshed these categories for the 2017 survey, we can also see collecting activity across themes such as black and ethnic minority and LGBTQ history and track records generated by third sector charitable and philanthropic activity.
 For information about these themes, please contact the team.

 Our vision Archives Unlocked calls on us to ‘demonstrate the impact of archives by developing and expanding audiences, piloting approaches to using data and evidence’.

 Since Accessions to Repositories 2016, we have analysed the complete and unedited accessions data.
 We have presented this analysis in a published a report offering insight into collecting trends.
 This gives us the materials as sector lead to initiate a new dialogue about UK collecting based on evidence we have been gathering for over 60 years.

 The report celebrates the investment that archives make in quality collection development and accessioning practice.